QwQ-dev/QwQ-dev/README.md

 **19yo Freshman 👨‍💻 | Bipolar and passionate about open source.** ✨

 Software Development Student ☼ | Constantly learning and evolving, pushing the boundaries of what's possible.
+I'm a firm believer in **vibe coding** – letting intuition and passion guide the development process, augmented by the power of AI. 💡

 ---